SheffieldKevin/swiftsvg2/README.markdown

 It depends on [SwiftGraphics](https://github.com/schwa/SwiftGraphics) and [SwiftParsing](https://github.com/schwa/SwiftParsing).

-I have extended this project because I needed a renderer to convert from svg to my json representation of CoreGraphics called MovingImages.
+I have extended this project because I needed a renderer to convert from svg to my json representation of CoreGraphics called [MovingImages](https://gitlab.com/ktam/movingimages).
 Schwa's design of this project has made that possible.
 His design also makes it easy to add rendering as CoreGraphics code.

 ## How to build.

 The project should build and run out of the box.
-You need Swift 2 (currently b6) and Mac OS X 10.10 (if not 11).
+You need Xcode 7.3, Swift 2.2 and Mac OS X 10.10

 ## How to hack.